Planning-Driven Programming: A Large Language Model Programming Workflow: Problem Formulation

 \section{Problem Formulation}

-We follow the problem formulation for text-to-code generation as outlined in \cite{jiang2023self}, \cite{chen2023teaching}, and \cite{zhong2024ldb}.
-The text-to-code generation problem is formulated as a triple $\mathcal{P}=\langle Q, T_v, T_h \rangle$, where $Q$ represents the problem specifications described in natural language, and $T_v$ and $T_h$ are sets of visible and hidden tests, each containing input-output pairs $(t^i, t^o) \in T = T_v \cup T_h$.
-The goal is to leverage the LLM $\mathcal{M}$ to generate a program function $f$, $\mathcal{M} \rightarrow f$, that maps each input $t^i$ to its corresponding output $t^o$ for all pairs in $T$, i.e., $f(t^i)=t^o$, for $(t^i, t^o) \in T$.
+We follow the problem formulation for text-to-code generation as outlined in \citet{jiang2023self}, \citet{chen2023teaching}, and \citet{zhong2024ldb}.
+The text-to-code generation problem is formulated as a triple $\mathcal{P}=\langle Q, T_v, T_h \rangle$, where $Q$ represents the natural language problem specifications, and $T_v$ and $T_h$ are sets of visible and hidden tests, each containing input-output pairs $(t^i, t^o) \in T = T_v \cup T_h$.
+The goal is to leverage the LLM $\mathcal{M}$ to generate a program function $f$, $\mathcal{M} \rightarrow f$, that maps each input $t^i$ to its output $t^o$ for all pairs in $T$, i.e., $f(t^i)=t^o$, for $(t^i, t^o) \in T$.
 We note that $T_h$ remains hidden during both solution generation and code implementation phases and only becomes visible if the generated $f$ passes $T_v$.
 In LPW, for all components shown in Figure \ref{key_component}, the problem description $Q$ is, by default, concatenated with task-specific prompts to produce the desired response from LLMs.